rougier/matplotlib-tutorial/README.rst

 can handle.
 Fortunately, there is the `basemap
 <http://matplotlib.org/basemap/>`_ project (that tends to be replaced by the
-more complete `cartopy <http://scitools.org.uk/cartopy/>`_) that is really simmple to install and to use.
+more complete `cartopy <http://scitools.org.uk/cartopy/>`_) that is really simple to install and to use.
 First step is to define a projection to draw the earth onto a screen (there exists many different projections) and we'll stick to the `mill` projection which is rather standard for non-specialist like me.